duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 The files themselves go in the **/share/goodie/** directory.

+## Generating Data Files

-**Generating data files.** You may also need to generate data files.
+You may also need to generate data files.
 If you do so, please also include the generation scripts.
 These do not have to be done in Perl, and you can also put them within the **/share/goodie/** directory.
 For example, the [CurrencyIn Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) uses a Python script to generate the input data.

 There are a couple more sections on advanced handle techniques depending on [Plugin type](#overview):